 Digital photographs are fragile.
-It can be really upsetting to find your photos or videos have gotten deleted, corrupted, or become un-viewable.
-No matter you are a beginner or experienced photographer, you probably have encountered the issue once (or several times).
+It can be really upsetting to find your favorite photos or videos got deleted, corrupted, or become un-viewable.
+It doesn't matter if you are a beginner or experienced photographer, you probably have encountered the issue once or several times.

-That's why we decide to create a list of photo recovery tools we've used to successfully resolve the issues.
-Our goal is to help you recover your lost or inaccessible photographs.
+That's why we decide to create a list of top-rated software tools we've used to successfully recover the digital memories.
+Our goal of this writing is the same - to help you get back your lost or inaccessible images or videos.

 If you accidentally deleted some photos (or videos and audio files) from your digital camera, or the files are inaccessible due to memory card corruption, try the tools below.
 Note: to increase chances of recovery, do not write more data to the card until your files are recovered.

-If you find your pictures start to act up, for example, they do not open via Windows Photo Viewer (PC) or Preview (Mac).
+If you find your pictures (JPEGs, or Adobe PSD files) start to act up, for example, they do not open via Windows Photo Viewer (PC) or Preview (Mac).
 Often they are split into chunks.
-If so, try the following image repair software.
-Note: due to complexities of image elements, your repair efforts may not be successful all the time — but it's worth a try.
+If so, try one of the best JPEG repair software listed below.
+Note: due to complexities of image elements, your repairing efforts may not be successful all the time — but it's worth a try.

-As the name indicates, the program can be used to repair JPEG/JPG images.
-It's pretty straightforward.
-This program has two sub-functions: "Repair JPEG" and "Extract Thumbnail" (as shown on the main interface).
+Stellar Phoenix JPEG Repair - as its name indicates, is a program that can be used to repair JPEG/JPG images.
+It's pretty straightforward and has two sub-functions: "Repair JPEG" and "Extract Thumbnail" (as shown on the main interface).
 Try the repair option first.
 If it doesn't work out, try the latter.
 Note: The thumbnails extracted are not likely to be high resolution, but it may worth keeping them.

-Another nice tool to fix broken images.
+Picture Doctor is another great tool for fixing broken images.
 In addition to JPEGs, it also supports Adobe PSD files.
 All recovered files will be saved into BMP format after repair.
 The only downside about this tool is for PC users only.
 If you use a Mac, you'll have to try another alternative.
 Quick tip: before you start, make a copy of your original files just in case.

 If you use a camcorder, or an action camera like GoPro.
 Chances are the video files can become damaged or unable to be played on a computer, due to SD card corruption/error.
 The tools below can be of help.

-Don't be fooled by its name — the software is actually capable of repairing MP4 videos as well.
+Remo Repair MOV - don't be fooled by its name, the software is actually capable of repairing MP4 videos as well.
 Simply choose a reference file (i.e. any working video with the same settings in your camera; optional), then open your corrupted .mp4 or .mov file and hit "Repair."
 Pro tip: once the repair process is complete, preview the video before recovery.

-Another great tool made by Stellar Phoenix.
-Besides MP4 and MOV files, it also fixes problematic M4V, M4A, and F4V videos.
+Stellar Phoenix Video Repair is another great tool made for fixing broken or damaged video files.
+Besides MP4 and MOV files, it also supports M4V, M4A, and F4V videos.
 Stellar claims the app is capable of repairing videos damaged due to memory card error and header corruption.
 You can preview fixed videos to check quality, but are limited to files up to 10MB — which is a bit disappointing though.